The Perfect 2 to 3 Days in Bologna Itinerary

 Not quite what you’re looking for?
 Click here to find the best hotels in Bologna!

-Regardless of whether you’re exploring the city of Bologna in 2 days or in 3 days, Bologna is a city that will capture your mind, soul, and stomach.
+Regardless of whether you’re exploring the city of Bologna in 2 days or 3, this is a city that will capture your mind, soul, and stomach.
 While gaining popularity in the travel community, Bologna is still a bit of an underdog when it comes to Italian destinations and once visiting, you’ll see too, that it’s difficult to understand why.

 One word to describe the city is rich, from its food, culture, architecture, surroundings & history.
 For that reason, it’ll be hard to find yourself not wanting to return for more.